Building Sri Lanka’s first elephant hospital and mitigating human wildlife conflict.

 Our goal is to improve the welfare, survival and living conditions of Asian elephants and injured wildlife through our Center of Excellence for Wildlife Health and Wellbeing.

 The care of elephants across Asia varies drastically from country to country and even village to village.
 Understanding of elephant behavior, husbandry and their fundamental needs as a species are not widely considered in their management which often leads to physical, mental and emotional trauma.
-We have established a partnership with the Department of Wildlife Conservation in Sri Lanka to create a Center of Excellence which will provide countrywide capacity building to improve the lives of elephants through behavior, training, veterinary care, emergency response and neonate rescue.
+We have established a partnership with the Smithsonian Institute of Conservation Biology, and the Department of Wildlife Conservation in Sri Lanka to create a Center of Excellence which will provide countrywide capacity building to improve the lives of elephants through behavior, training, veterinary care, emergency response and neonate rescue.
 We are also collaborating with the government to develop a novel human-elephant conflict mitigation strategy to include elephant behavior, personality, human and elephant behavior modification to reduce contention and its consequences in a way that promotes coexistence, not exclusion.

 The Elephant Transit Home – Partner in Health and Welfare